leisaker/data-science-diplomatura/03_introduction_to_ml/README.md

 ## Contents

-This folder includes:
-- Two complete practical assignments developed as part of the course
+This folder includes two complete practical assignments developed as part of the course:

+- **Practical 1 — Regression Models for California House Prices:**
+  Explored the California House Prices dataset through visual analysis and descriptive statistics, performed manual feature selection based on data exploration, and trained and evaluated different regression models.
+Compared model performance using appropriate metrics and searched for configurations that achieved the best predictive results.

+- **Practical 2 — End-to-End Classification Pipeline with scikit-learn:**
+  Developed a complete supervised learning workflow on a classification dataset (loan_data.csv), including model selection, hyperparameter tuning, and performance evaluation.
+Used tools provided by scikit-learn to train, validate, and compare models, following a structured approach to building and assessing machine learning solutions.